zoctarine/vscode-fiction-writer/docs/settings.md

 This extension has the following settings:

+!!! danger "This page is for an older version.
+Updated coming soon"

 | Setting | Default | Description|
 |:----------------------------------- |:---------:|:------------|
 | `edit.disableKeybindings` | false | Disable editor keybindings added by this extension (`enter`, `shift+enter`, `delete`, `backspace`, `tab`). **Note:** If `disabled`, some of the settings will not work. |